 What is WSBC?
 When is WSBC?
 Where is WSBC?

 The World Service Business Conference (WSBC) is the annual business meeting of Overeaters Anonymous, Inc. WSBC serves as the collective conscience of the Fellowship of Overeaters Anonymous.
-Held annually in April or May, this week-long meeting is attended by delegates representing OA intergroups and service boards around the world.
+Held annually in April or May, this week-long meeting is attended by delegates representing OA service bodies around the world.
 It is held to elect trustees, amend bylaws, adopt new business policies and provide information to delegates through presentations and workshops on issues that affect OA as a whole.
 Check the World Service Business Conference page for details.

 What is the World Service Convention?